brodieaustin/poisoned-well-novel/poisoned-well.md

 A scritching and scratching at the door woke Manan up in the middle of the night.
 She silently slid out of bed and drew her knife.
 Creeping to door, she pressed flat against the wall.
 She had bumped Ethne's leg as she did, and the drowsy girl stirred, but fell back asleep.
 Finally the lock popped and the door gave way.

 Quill loped into the room, looked around, but before he saw her, she slipped out through the door.
 As she turned to dash away, she threw a metal ball in the opposite direction, towards the stairs.
 It clacked and clanged as it bounced down the stone stairs.
 Manan sprinted down the hall as fast as she could before she found a hall that turned into the center of the tower.
-She didn't look back, but figured that she had at least outrun Quill, even if he wasn't distracted by the metal ball.
+She did not look back, but figured that she had at least outrun Quill, even if he was not distracted by the metal ball.

 She could only assume that the master was up.
 The design of a tower demanded that.
 So, when she found a staircase leading up, she took it.
 This is a steep, winding staircase.
 Manan slipped and stumbled over the occasional irregular step, or one that had been finely polished down to trip up an intruder, and she certainly was an intruder now.

 When she reached the stop of the stairs, she found herself in a large room, a great hall of sorts.
 It was very bare, only a large fireplace, a table with a few instruments on it, and an ornate chair.
 To say the chair was ornate may give the impression that it was rich or opulent.
 As Manan drew closer to it, she saw that it was intricately but crudely carved, covered in...eyes.
 They swirling patterns were eyes of many shapes and sizes, swirling together, fighting for a view of whatever it was they were meant to look out on.

 The chair has been painted gold once, and mostly still was, and the eyes were studded in blue stones of many, many shades.
 This had to be the master's chair.
 That meant that the master would be nearby.
-Manan went back to the stairway and didn't hear anyone following her.
+Manan went back to the stairway and did not hear anyone following her.
 Hopefully she had caused enough confusion to keep the brothers and Quill off her trail for some time before they caught up with her.

 Manan found another staircase that led upwards and here she found the master.
 Rather she found an old man peering out from the heavy drapes surrounding a bed.
 "Who goes there?" the old man asked the darkness in the room.
 His voice was surprisingly feeble, or at least disoriented.
 She must have caught him deep in sleep.
 He drew back the curtains, sitting upright.
 "Ah, so the other one has sought me out."